 Maksimir Park & Zoo, the oldest one in Southeast Europe, is another great opportunity for families to explore the city’s local attractions.
 Only 10 minutes from the town square, the zoo is filled with a variety of animals such as lions, wolves, snakes, camels, crocodiles, seals, hippopotamuses and many more.
 Feeding times are posted at the zoo, so make sure to check upon your arrival so you can witness the feeding frenzies!

 It’s important to remember that not all of the 2,000 species residing at the zoo do so in cages…Some domestic animals are free to walk amongst visitors, so keep your wits about you!

-A final must see in the city of Zagreb are the Dolac Markets.
-Located just off the trg bana jelačića square, the markets host a huge variety of fruit, vegetables, cheeses, meats and breads native to Croatia.
-Not only are the stalls full of colour from the products, it’s also canopied by multicoloured umbrellas , making it hard to miss.
+A final must see in the city of Zagreb is the Dolac Market.
+Located just off the trg bana jelačića square, the market hosts a huge variety of fruit, vegetables, cheeses, meats and breads native to Croatia.
+Not only are the stalls full of colour from the products, it’s also canopied by coloured umbrellas, making it hard to miss.
 Oh, and it’s also very affordable so you can be sure to take a piece of Croatia home with you.

 The market also has a street-level indoor area which hosts a variety of fresh pasta, bread and meat vendors all selling fresh produce.
 On your way out remember to visit the Splavnica; a miniature flower market!

-It’s safe to say that Croatia get’s our vote!
+It’s safe to say that Croatia gets our vote for both teens and family friendly holidays to Croatia!
 It really has something for everyone, and combined with its beautiful weather and beaches, you can’t help but be intrigued to see it for yourself.